 Check the map.
 The cheapest hotel may seem practical, but it is probably cheap for a reason.
 If it’s an hour from your business meeting, you’ll probably make up the difference in cab fare (or even pay more).

 Get appy.
-Load your phone with all the essential apps for traveling to minimize the amount of paperwork you have to carry.
+Load your phone with all the essential apps for corporate travel to minimize the amount of paperwork you have to carry.
 Think mobile boarding passes, Apple Pay, public transit map apps and more.

 Pack essentials in your carry-on.
 If you must check a bag, include the items you cannot be without in your carry-on.
 Airline baggage carriers mishandle almost 22 million bags every year.3 Don’t get caught without the things you need to make the business part of your business trip successful.